-&lt;sup>50 Save Our Community v.
-United States Environmental Protection Agency, 971 F.2d 1155, 1167 (5th Cir.
+53 Save Our Comty. v.
+United States Envtl.
+Prot.
+Agency, 971 F.2d 1155, 1167 (5th Cir.
 1992).

-&lt;sup>51 40 C.F.R. § 230.3(t) and 33 C.F.R. § 328.3(b).
+54 40 C.F.R. § 230.3(t) and 33 C.F.R. § 328.3(b).

-$^{54}$ Avoyelles Sportsmen's League v.
-Marsh, 715 F.2d 897 (5th Cir.
-1983).
+57 Avoyelles Sportsmen's League v.
+Marsh, 715 F.2d 897 (5th Cir, 1983).

-&lt;sup>55 N.C.
+58 N.C.
 Wildlife Fed'n v.
 Tulloch, Civ.
 No. C90-713-CIV-5-BO (E.D.N.C.
 1992).

-&lt;sup>56 33 C.F.R. § 323.2 (d)(1)(i)-(iii) (August 25, 1993).
+59 33 C.F.R. § 323.2(d)(1)(i)-(iii) (Aug 25, 1993).

-&lt;sup>57 American Mining Congress et. al. v.
-United States Army Corps of Engineers, 951 F. Supp.
-267 (1997).

-as a motion for stay of the District Court's judgment.
-While this appeal was pending, the Corps and EPA in 1997 promulgated a joint interim guidance letter instructing Corps and EPA field personnel to "not undertake any administrative or judicial enforcement actions for Clean Water Act Section 404 violations where the only grounds for jurisdiction over the activities in question are the types of 'incidental fallback' discharges of dredged material defined by the Court...."
-In addition, "if the Corps has issued a permit where the only basis for jurisdiction was 'incidental fallback' and the permittee is not complying with the permit terms or conditions, the Corps shall not undertake any enforcement action for such noncompliance during this interim period."
+However, in 1997 the "Tulloch Rule" was challenged in litigation brought by the American Mining Congress, American Road and Transportation Builders Association, National Aggregates Association, and the American Forest and Paper Association.
+In their lawsuit, the plaintiffs challenged the Corps' and EPA's 1993 revision to the definition of "discharge of dredged material."
+In response, the U.S. District Court of the District of Columbia handed down a decision in American Mining Congress et al. v.
+United States Army Corps of Engineers60 that held that the rule regulating incidental fallback during dredging and excavation of wetlands was outside the agencies' statutory authority.
+The government then filed a notice of appeal with the U.S. District Court of the District of Columbia as well as a motion for stay of the District Court's judgment.
+While this appeal was pending, the Corps and EPA in 1997 promulgated a joint interim guidance letter instructing Corps and EPA field personnel to "not undertake any administrative or judicial enforcement actions for Clean Water Act Section 404 violations where the only grounds for jurisdiction over the activities in question are the types of 'incidental fallback' discharges of dredged material defined by the Court....61 In addition, "if the Corps has issued a permit where the only basis for jurisdiction was 'incidental fallback' and the permittee is not complying with the permit terms or conditions, the Corps shall not undertake any enforcement action for such noncompliance during this interim period."

 In 1998, the U.S. Court of Appeals for the District of Columbia, in National Mining Association v.
-U.S. Army Corps of Engineers, struck down the Tulloch Rule, thereby prohibiting the Corps from regulating activities that result in the incidental fallback of dredged material into wetlands.
-The Court later denied a Corps petition for rehearing en banc.
+U.S. Army Corps of Engineers,63 struck down the Tulloch Rule, thereby prohibiting the Corps from regulating activities that result in the incidental fallback of dredged material into wetlands.
+The court later denied a Corps petition for rehearing en banc.

 In response to the D.C.
-Circuit's ruling in National Mining Congress, the Corps and EPA promulgated and subsequently amended a final rule 11 revising the regulatory definition of "discharge of dredged material."
-The final rule modifies the former Tulloch Rule as follows: the rule (1) now applies only to "redeposit of dredged materials" rather than "any redeposit;" (2) expressly excludes "incidental fallback" from the definition of "discharge of dredged materials;" (3) defines "incidental fallback" as "the redeposit of small volumes of dredged material that is incidental to excavation activities in waters of the United States when such material falls back to substantially the same place as the initial removal...;" and (4) establishes a rebuttable presumption that the use of mechanized earth moving equipment to conduct land clearing, ditching, channelization, or other earth moving activity in waters of the United States will result in a discharge subject to regulation.
-62 Thus, the rule recognizes that some redeposits of dredged materials may constitute a discharge requiring a permit.
+Circuit's ruling in National Mining Congress, the Corps and EPA promulgated and subsequently amended a final rule64 revising the regulatory definition of "discharge of dredged material."
+The final rule modifies the former Tulloch Rule as follows: the rule 1) now applies only to "redeposit of dredged materials" rather than "any redeposit;" 2) expressly excludes "incidental fallback" from the definition of "discharge of dredged materials;" 3) defines "incidental fallback" as "the redeposit of small volumes of dredged material that is incidental to excavation activities in waters of the United States when such material falls back to substantially the same place as the initial removal...;" and 4) establishes a rebuttable presumption that the use of mechanized earth moving equipment to conduct land clearing, ditching, channelization, or other earth moving activity in waters of the United States will result in a discharge subject to regulation.65 Thus, the rule recognizes that some redeposits of dredged materials may constitute a discharge requiring a permit.
 Under the new rule, determinations whether a redeposit is subject to CWA jurisdiction will be made on a case-by-case basis.